Andrettin/Wyrmsun/readme.txt

 - Added four rafts to the "Looking Upwards" map.
 - Improvements to the Cavern of Flames map.

+* Quests
+- Added defensive troops for the goblins in the Caverns of Flame quest.

 * Terrain
 - Volcanic craters now spit flaming rocks and miasma (except in The Wyrm quest).